specsucks/printatcu/README.md

-Print@CU
+NOT Print@CU
 ========
-Print@CU allows anyone to send documents to Columbia University's NINJa printing system.
+NOT Print@CU allows anyone to send documents to Columbia University's NINJa printing system.

 Setup
 -----